3willows/easyAffirmation/README.md

 - [x] Add box that permits user to say whether it is the 1st, 2nd or later affirmation.Set the Affirmation date to a default of today.
 - [x] Generate the Affirmation number, abbreviation of deponent, party on behalf of the affirmation, and the date of affirmation on the top right conrner.
 - [x] For the text in the textboxes, use JS injection, not placeholders, for easy editing.
+- [ ] Output backsheet
+   - If the user did not enter necessary information, show an alert with all the incomplete fields
+   - Allow user to bypass this and print an incomplete backsheet
 - [ ] Output an HTML page with appropriate content
-- [ ] Output backsheet
-- [ ] Properly CSS and make responsive
+- [ ] Properly CSS
+- [ ] Media query and alert users that the App is not intended to be used on mobile phones.

 ## Changes under consideration